Nikola-Ver/Video-recording/README.md

 After installing ImageMagick, you can also use it as a GIF editor.

-Then install the program itself.
+Then the installation window of the program itself appears, complete the installation.
 Before using the program, set the screen scale to 100%.

 ### Installing autorun